Forging Ahead Into a Data-Driven Future

 Transparency, Trust, and Team

 Worried about one of his freshmen acclimating to college life, Oklahoma State softball coach Kenny Gajewski called her up and asked if the two could talk.
 She naturally worried that something was amiss, and to diffuse any concern, Gajewski suggested they meet for coffee.
-Midway through their klatch, the player’s face opened into a broad smile.
-“I can’t tell you how glad I am we did this,” she told her coach, “and how good this made me feel.”

 Building Brown with Wellness & Innovation

 Home in Louisville, Kentucky, for a visit with her parents, Shoshanna Engel decided it was time to tell them about her new relationship.
 She didn’t worry that her folks would like her boyfriend.
 They’d already met him, albeit in a completely different context.
-Shoshanna and Marvin Lewis had been working together in 2014 - Shoshanna, in fact, sat in on Marvin’s interview at Georgia Tech - and the former basketball player left a sizable impression on the Engel family.

 When You Can't Miss in Recruiting